EyasuTeshome/shifttracker/job-search/peer-interview-practice/in_rush_lesson.md

-# Deal with common issues during live coding:
+# Deal with common issues during live coding: in rush

 ## Description
 During the live coding part of your job interview, you will be working against a clock.
 Sometimes you will get just enough time to solve the challenge and sometime it won't be enough.